Home » Webinars

 I am Professor of Gender, Peace and Development in the Department of Peace Studies and International Development at the University of Bradford, England, where I am also Director of the Rotary Peace Centre.
 I research women’s movement, politics, human rights and criminal justice reform in Brazil especially, and Latin America more generally.

 I spent two weeks at the Federal University of Rio Grande do Norte, in Brazil, collaborating with colleagues in anthropology, law and gender studies.
-I gave classes on refugee rights; delivered seminar papers on my recent book on feminicide and on my research on the roots of human rights abuses in incarceration practices; ran a theatre workshop at a community-run prison; carried out interviews with police elected to political office in the state; and interviewed/accompanied the special domestic violence patrol units, run by the military police and municipal guard.
+I gave classes on refugee rights; delivered seminar papers on my recent book on femicide and on my research on the roots of human rights abuses in incarceration practices; ran a theatre workshop at a community-run prison; carried out interviews with police elected to political office in the state; and interviewed/accompanied the special domestic violence patrol units, run by the military police and municipal guard.

-My current research concerns policing and prevention of feminicide (intimate partner homicide) and the motivations and impacts of police officers running for elected office.
+My current research concerns policing and prevention of femicide (intimate partner homicide) and the motivations and impacts of police officers running for elected office.
 I have a long-run research interest in human-rights compliance in the Brazilian prison system.

 Join us for a series of webinars focussing on the participants of 2021/22 WTUN Exchange Programme (www.wtu-n.net/exchanges/).
 In this series, the WTUN has invited colleagues who successfully applied for funding to reflect on their experience of collaboration via the World Technology Universities Network, the impact of this partnership and plans for future research/inter-network collaboration.
 Speakers will also deliver a short presentation on their current research focus.